Art

 A selection of spectacular paintings from Valdemars Slot’s collection go on display once more in 2026, in dialogue with the contemporary exhibition programme.

-Valdemars Slot invites five artists from the The Centre for the Less Good Idea to relocate from Johannesburg for two periods of residency and research in May and August 2026.
-The residencies bring together Bronwyn Lace, who co-founded the Centre with William Kentridge, Impresario Neo Muyanga, and three South African performers engage collectively with the estate’s rich history and landscape, in collaboration with local artists.
+Valdemars Slot invited five artists from the The Centre for the Less Good Idea to relocate from Johannesburg for two periods of residency and research in May and August 2026.
+The residencies brought together Bronwyn Lace, who co-founded the Centre with William Kentridge, together with Impresario Neo Muyanga, and three South African performers to engage collectively with the estate’s rich history and landscape, in collaboration with local artists.

-Following her successful residency in 2025, Pernille With Madsen returns to build on her exhibition in the vast Riding Hall, introducing new elements developed on-site during April and May.
+Following her successful residency in 2025, Pernille With Madsen returned this year to build on her exhibition in the vast Riding Hall, introducing new elements developed on-site.

 Artist Residence